Delhi Zoo reopens for visitors after two-month closure | Science-Environment

 - India

-The National Zoological Park in Delhi reopened for visitors on Saturday, after more than two months of shutdown following the detection of avian influenza, officials said.
+The National Zoological Park (NZP) reopened to the public on Saturday after more than two months of closure, attracting over 8,000 visitors on its first day.

-The zoo had been closed since August 30 as a precautionary measure after several bird deaths were reported in its waterbird aviary.
+According to zoo officials, a total of 8,065 people, including 954 schoolchildren from 12 schools, visited the zoo, marking a lively restart for one of Delhi's top weekend destinations.
+The zoo had been closed since August 30 due to the detection of avian influenza in its waterbird aviary.

-''After receiving approval from competent authority, the National Zoological Park has reopened for visitors from November 8,'' the zoo said in a statement, adding that strict biosafety and preventive measures will continue.
+In a bid to streamline visitor experience, the National Zoological Park introduced an ''Insta Ticket Booking Service,'' enabling visitors to book tickets instantly by scanning a QR code displayed at the entry gate.
+The new system, designed for quick access, supports payments via UPI apps, debit and credit cards, and net banking.

-Since then, random sampling has been carried out from the aviary and various enclosures, all of which have tested negative so far.
+The zoo management emphasised its commitment to enhancing visitor facilities while ensuring safety. ''The National Zoological Park always prioritises the convenience and safety of its visitors and continues to enhance its facilities to offer a memorable experience of nature and wildlife,'' a statement from the zoo read.

-Between August 28 and 31, the zoo had reported the deaths of at least 12 birds, including painted storks and black-headed ibis.
-Four of these samples had tested positive for bird flu, leading to the temporary closure.
+The zoo will be open daily from 9 am to 5 pm, with ticket booking and entry allowed until 4:30 pm, and the last exit for visitors set at 5:30 pm.

-This marks the third closure of the Delhi zoo due to avian influenza in recent years, after similar shutdowns in 2016 and 2021.
+The closure was triggered after at least 12 birds, including painted storks and black-headed ibis, died between August 28 and 31.
+Four of the bird samples tested positive for avian flu, leading to the temporary shutdown.
+This is the third closure of the Delhi zoo due to avian influenza in recent years, following similar incidents in 2016 and 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)